steinybot/Converter/tests/stripe/check-3/s/stripe-js/readme.md

-# Scala.js typings for rxjs
+# Scala.js typings for stripe-js

+Typings are for version 4.1.0